thymeleaf/thymeleaf-docs/docs/articles/springmvcaccessdata.md

 ---
-title: Spring MVC and Thymeleaf: how to access data from templates
+title: 'Spring MVC and Thymeleaf: how to access data from templates'
 author: 'Rafa&#322; Borowiec &mdash; <a href="http://blog.codeleak.pl" target="_blank">http://blog.codeleak.pl</a>'
 ---